 The Lady of the Rocks is a mysterious artificial island located in the Boka Bay of the Adriatic Sea off the coast of Montenegro.
 The island has long been a source of fascination for locals and visitors alike.
 The exact origins and timeline of this island remain shrouded in mystery, with various myths and legends surrounding its existence.
 Many stories tell of miraculous occurrences that resulted in the formation of the island, such as two large rocks emerging from the sea or mermaids creating it using sand brought up from beneath.
 Regardless of their origin, these tales have been passed down through generations and continue to be shared today with tourists and children all around the world.

 Intrigued by what they had seen, they took the image with them and returned home.
 The following day, they were out fishing again and were amazed to see the same image of Lady on the same reef.
 Believing it to be a sign from above, the brothers decided to build a church on the reef in honor of Lady.
 This is believed to be the origin of Lady of The Rock.
 The story is a testament to the deep religious faith of the people of Perast and their reverence for Lady.
+This is one of many myths and legends from Montenegro which bring a sense of wonder about some of its great locations.

 Introduction to the Lady of the Rocks